Seattle’s Apprenti seeks to take its tech apprenticeship program nationwide

 Apprenti plans to ramp up affiliate programs in Baton Rouge, Louisiana, and Nashville by the end of the year and will likely launch three more programs in the first quarter of 2019, according to a spokesperson.

 Robert Lerman, an economist at the Urban Institute, told VentureBeat that there are still a few challenges in getting apprenticeships to scale among more industries in the U.S. First is the need for industry-standard frameworks for successful apprenticeship and the skills an individual needs to gain to show that they’ve achieved competency.
-Second, apprenticeship programs need people who can pitch other companies on the benefits of apprenticeships.
+Second, apprenticeship programs need people who can pitch companies on the benefits they offer.

-“Most companies don’t really know about apprenticeship [and] they might find it very cumbersome to start such a program … and [worry] that it’s a big lift to change … policies of recruitment and retention,” Lerman said.
+“Most companies don’t really know about apprenticeship, [and] they might find it very cumbersome to start such a program … and [worry] that it’s a big lift to change policies of recruitment and retention,” Lerman said.

-Carlson emphasized that Apprenti‘s ability to expand to new markets really depends on where they see interest from employers, underscoring the idea that having apprenticeships replace four-year-colleges in the near future is more of a fantasy than a reality.
+Carlson emphasized that Apprenti‘s ability to expand to new markets really depends on where they see interest from employers, underscoring the idea that having apprenticeships replace four-year-colleges in the near future is not likely a reality.

 “We’re not unfortunately in [a position[ — at least in the tech sector — where ‘If you build it, they will come.’
 This is an employer-driven model, and absent having two or three companies in a market that can drive consumption and help show the value proposition of the talent in the backyard to other companies that are located there — that’s really where that has to start,” Carlson said.